madlalakhaya25/Mosa/README.md

 - **Speaker Identification:** Automatically label speakers for clarity.
 - **Summarization:** Generate concise summaries for quick review and reference.
 - **Action Item Tracking:** Easily identify and track action items and decisions.
-Quick Start
+-
+## QUICK START

-    Clone or Download: Obtain the repository by cloning it or downloading the ZIP file.
+    -- Clone or Download: Obtain the repository by cloning it or downloading the ZIP file.
-    Install Dependencies: Ensure all necessary dependencies are installed.
+    -- Install Dependencies: Ensure all necessary dependencies are installed.
-    Run the Application: Launch the application to access the user-friendly dashboard.
+    -- Run the Application: Launch the application to access the user-friendly dashboard.
-    Start Recording: Initiate recordings with a click and let TranscriptForge handle the rest!
+    -- Start Recording: Initiate recordings with a click and let TranscriptForge handle the rest!

-How to Contribute
+## How to Contribute
 We welcome contributions from the community!
 Whether you're fixing bugs, adding features, or improving documentation, your input is invaluable.
 Simply send us a pull request, and let's make TranscriptForge even better together.
-License

-TranscriptForge is an open-source project licensed under the MIT License, granting you the freedom to use and modify it for personal and commercial purposes.
-Support and Collaboration

 Questions?
 Suggestions?
 We'd love to hear from you!
 Reach out to us directly or join our vibrant community forum.
 Your feedback is essential to our ongoing improvement efforts.
-User Guide
-Introduction

-TranscriptForge is an AI-powered tool designed to revolutionize your meeting experience.
-It simplifies note-taking, action item tracking, and summary generation, empowering professionals and teams to manage and review meetings effortlessly.
-Getting Started
+## Getting Started

     Installation:
         Download the TranscriptForge application from the provided repository.